-NOW, THEREFORE, BE IT RESOLVED by the Council of the City of

-Charlottesville, Virginia that it hereby honors the memory of all the lives lost to the COVID-19 global pandemic and recognized January 19, 2021 as a citywide Day of Remembrance in honor of those who have perished since the pandemic began.
+NOW, THEREFORE, BE IT RESOLVED by the Council of the City of Charlottesville, Virginia that it hereby honors the memory of all the lives lost to the COVID-19 global pandemic and recognized January 19, 2021 as a citywide Day of Remembrance in honor of those who have perished since the pandemic began.

-Mayor Walker opened the floor for comment from the public.
+Mayor Walker opened the floor for comment from the public on the Consent Agenda.